Jordan calls for end to Israeli demolition of Palestinian homes

 Palestinian Prime Minister Mohammed Shtayyeh has strongly condemned Israeli troops over having “completely demolished the village of Homsa al-Baqia, and leaving around 80 people homeless.”

-The N Office for the Coordination of Humanitarian Affairs (OCHA) has warned that there has been a sharp increase in the number of Palestinian houses being demolished by Israel in the occupied West Bank during the coronavirus pandemic.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) has warned that there has been a sharp increase in the number of Palestinian houses being demolished by Israel in the occupied West Bank during the coronavirus pandemic.

+UN Humanitarian Coordinator for the Palestinian territories Jamie McGoldrick has also said that the trend would make the Palestinians more susceptible to health risks.

+Israeli authorities demolish Palestinian homes in the occupied West Bank, usually claiming that the structures have been built without permits.